The best of Jonathan Coachman

 As Bischoff's and Coachman's working relationship progressed, they had their fair share of ups and downs.
 After he tried to help Bischoff get out of having his head shaved by Eugene at Taboo Tuesday 2004, Mr. McMahon forced him to wear a dress for the remainder of the show.
 On the bright side, Coachman was rewarded with a spot in the 2005 Royal Rumble Match, where he lasted nearly 30 minutes (not a typo).

-In June 2005, Coachman finally achieved the goal he had been working towards since the beginning: becoming part of the RAW announce team.
-His earlier two-week tenure notwithstanding, Coachman became a full-time counterpart of J.R. and The King at Vengeance and officially became the third man in the RAW booth the next night.
+In June 2005, Coachman finally achieved the goal he had been working toward since the beginning of his career: becoming part of the Raw announce team.
+His earlier two-week tenure notwithstanding, Coachman became a full-time counterpart of J.R. and The King at Vengeance and officially became the third man in the Raw booth the next night.

 That December, Coachman's years of loyalty to Bischoff earned him another reward.
 Mr. McMahon held a trial for Bischoff, and Coachman was appointed as his defense attorney.
 Unfortunately, Coachman's legal skills paled in comparison to his announcing, as Bischoff was fired at the end of the trial.

 Before 2005 ended, Coach got into the ring a few more times.
 He wrestled Ric Flair for the Intercontinental Championship on Raw's Holiday Tribute to the Troops, then used a handful of tights to defeat Jerry Lawler in January 2006 to qualify for the Royal Rumble Match.
 He was much less successful the second time around, getting eliminated by Big Show within a minute of entering the match.

 Memorial Day 2006, Coachman was named Mr. McMahon's new Executive Assistant.
 He immediately thrust himself into the new role, making a match between Edge and Big Show to determine the No. 1 contender to the WWE Championship.